Nawa, Daraa: Ottoman period

 Following the Ottoman conquest of Syria in 1517, Sultan Selim I granted Nawa to the Bedouin emir of the Beqaa Valley, Nasir Ibn al-Hanash, as an iqta (tax farm) in return for ensuring Bedouin loyalty to the state.
 In 1596 Nawa appeared in the Ottoman tax registers as 'Nawi' and was part of the nahiya (subdistrict) of Jaydur in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 102 households and 43 bachelors.
 The villagers paid a fixed tax-rate of 40% on wheat, barley, summer crops, goats and/or beehives; a total of 26,000 akçe.
 Nawa was the administrative center of the Jaydur nahiya, which was alternatively called 'Nawa' in government records.

 In 1884 the American archaeologist Gottlieb Schumacher noted that Nawa was the second largest locality in the Hauran after Daraa, at least terms of its gross area.
 It had 300 dwellings, mostly constructed of reused ancient basaltic blocks and without mortar, many having timber roofs supplied by recent Circassian settlers from the forests of the northern Jawlan.
 The homes were generally surrounded by large grounds used by the residents to shelter their sheepflocks.
 Many of the homes were unoccupied and the total population was between 750 and 800.
 Nawa's streets were wide and straight and in the center of the village was a large open area set around Ayn al-Ramashta, which at that time measured 14 ft deep.

 Schumacher noted that Nawa had been one of the most populous and important places of the northwestern Hauran since ancient times and was "a village which has been built of ruins, and is surrounded by a great field of them, but yet itself contains hardly anything except modern buildings".
 The head sheikh of Nawa was Ibrahim al-Midyab, who also held paramountcy among the sheikhs of other villages in the Hauran (a member of his clan, Abdullah al-Midyab controlled the large village of Shajara).

 Civil war

-In July 2018, the citizens of Nawa were subject to heavy Syrian government and Russian military bombardment, in an effort to rid the city from its anti-government forces.
+In July 2018, the citizens of Nawa were subject to heavy Syrian government and Russian military bombardment, in an effort to rid the city from its opposition forces such as the Southern Front of the Free Syrian Army.